savoirfairelinux/ansible-swapfile/README.md

 How does this works ?
 ------------

-You can change install it or change the swap file size whenever you want.
+You can install it or change the swap file size whenever you need without the need of rebooting.

-When you change the size of swap (or install the role) there's what happens :
+When you change the size of swap (or install the role then provision) there's what happens :

  1. Creates new swap file with the new specified size, then enable it
  2. Transfert the old swap file contents to the new one